 Honeywell Encal 3000 Biogas Analyzer

-The Honeywell Encal 3000 Biogas Analyzer is an Elster Encal 3000 gas chromatograph modified to analyze for components typically found in biogas.
+The Honeywell Encal 3000 Biogas Analyzer is an Elster Encal 3000 gas chromatograph modified to analyze components typically found in biogas.
 Biogas must be upgraded to biomethane or RNG to meet specific standards to go into the gas grid.
-One of those standards is the calorific value which is a measure of the energy contained within a substance.
+One of those standards is the calorific value, which measures the energy contained within a substance.
 With increasing volumes of upgraded biogas (renewable natural gas or biomethane) incorporated into the gas grid, there is a growing need for gas analyzers.

 What is a Biogas Analyzer?

-A biogas analyzer provides a measurement of the gas components within a biogas mixture.
+A biogas analyzer measures the gas components within a biogas mixture.

 Production Driven by Climate Change

-Biogas consists of methane, carbon dioxide with trace contaminants.
+Biogas consists of methane and carbon dioxide with trace contaminants.
 The biogas must be upgraded to feed the biomethane or RNG into a pipeline network.
 This process includes the removal of water vapor, carbon dioxide, hydrogen sulfide, and other impurities, which increase the methane content.
 Renewable natural gas must meet specific standards to go into the gas grid.
-One of those standards is the calorific value (CV), which measures its heating power and is dependent on the gas composition.
+One of those standards is the calorific value (CV), which measures its heating power and depends on the gas composition.

 There are various methods to upgrade biogas to RNG.
 One includes blending the biogas with LPG, which introduces components not typically present in biogas, such as ethane, propane, and butanes.
 In any case, the biomethane needs to be analyzed to determine its CV with an approved analyzer to determine the heating value and density.

 There is a dual benefit when using RNG or biomethane.
-First, we’re using renewable energy rather than fossil fuels which have limited resources.
+First, we’re using renewable energy rather than fossil fuels with limited resources.
 Second, the capture of escaping greenhouse gas emissions from landfills, wastewater, manure, and other sources prevents methane, a potent GHG, from leaking into the atmosphere.

 Honeywell EnCal 3000 Biogas Analyzer